-Summary
+Summary Whe

-I • Local GPS
+Local GPS for th

-Remote GPS
+Remote GPS scree

-•
+Remote GFS one

-When Test Sync.
-Mode is set to GPS on Control screen, status for the GPS time synchronization is displayed at the top of the screen with colored Lamps - one Lamp for the local side and one for the remote side.
+Then Test Sync.
+Mode is set to GPS on Control screen, status or the GPS time synchronization is displayed at the top of the creen with colored Lamps - one Lamp for the local side and the for the remote side.

-$Green \ \ GPS \ synchronization \ is \ OK.$
+Green GPS synchronization is OK.